universal-credit-system/wallet/README.md

 ## Technologies used
 The program was written as **linux standard shell (#!/bin/sh)** script.

-**You can run it on any machine if you follow the installation instructions!**
 The script **depends** on below list of programs that must be installed:

 * **awk**     used to sort/filter data